ASPM-tool-Application Security

 The counterpoint to wrapping every scanner into a single place is that people argue there will be a degradation in scan quality.
 I’m sensitive to this concern, but have two counter points.
 First, many tools are just wrapping the same open source stuff anyways, the all in one scanners are just being more honest about it.
 Second, these arguments always rely on the idea that it’s just impossible for someone’s scanner to be as good as their own.

 Ultimately, the problem is just solving the issue of too many false positives.
 Reachability is the idea of discovering if a vulnerability can actually be exploited or not.
-Many ASPM platforms have built in “good enough” versions of reachability, so it’s getting harder every day to argue that it can’t be done.
+Many ASPM tools have built in “good enough” versions of reachability, so it’s getting harder every day to argue that it can’t be done.

 Worst of all, scanning for CVEs alone can leave critical blind spots, which is why I appreciate providers like Xygeni for two reasons: first, their scanning upstream for malware instead of just vulnerabilities.
 Second, their commitment to look for other exploitable configurations like pipeline misconfigurations, as well as detect if these attacks have happened.